Journey Evangelical Church is a part of the Covenant Order of Evangelical Presbyterians. For more information about ECO, please see the links below:

 In 1994, the church moved to Westminster and purchasing its current campus.
 Reverend Wong retired in 2007 and Chinese Presbyterian changed its name to Journey Evangelical Church.
 Today the congregation has grown to reach beyond its original congregation to other cultures and ethnicities in our community.
 Led by Senior Pastor Richard Pfeil, Journey’s vision is to be a Gospel-centered Church that preaches the basic Gospel message that when received by the power of the Holy Spirit, will transform a person’s very nature.
 Transformation is immediate and at the same time, gradual.
 The Christian life is a process whereby the Spirit takes the grace of God expressed in the cross of Jesus, and works it into every area of our lives so that we are not only saved by grace spiritually but live by grace personally.

 To help every person become a fully-committed follower of Jesus Christ.

 We believe that the church and its members do not set the church’s vision.
 The Church’s vision has already been given to us by Jesus.
-He isthe Head of the Church and the one we are to take our cues from.
-The most basic definition of a believer is: a follower of Jesus.
-(Mark 1:17) The Church then is a body of believers who collectively follow Jesus.
-Our vision is derived from the teachings of Jesus.
+He is the Head of the Church and the one from whom we take our cues.
+The simplest definition of a believer is “a follower of Jesus.”
+(Mark 1:17) By this, The Church is a body of believers who together follow Jesus.
+Our vision comes from the teachings of Jesus.
 We want to go where Jesus already is.